gonfva/gonfva.github.io/content/en/blog/2008-11-19-yahoo-declining-stari.md

 One of the obvious paths for post-Jerry’s Yahoo is being acquired by Microsoft.
 Microsoft tried it hard before summer, and many Yahoo investors would certainly welcome a bit of money.
 Especially when they don’t know where will be Yahoo in (say) two years.

-But now the price would be less than before summer, and it seems that >Microsoft it’s only interested on the search](http://biz.yahoo.com/rb/081119/business_us_microsoft_yahoo.html).
+But now the price would be less than before summer, and it seems that [Microsoft it’s only interested on the search](http://biz.yahoo.com/rb/081119/business_us_microsoft_yahoo.html).

 I always thought that a Microsoft-Yahoo merge (which is different from a Yahoo’s acquisition by Microsoft) would be a great idea to put more competition on the table.
 Internet is the present and desktop have no-future.
 As consequence, Microsoft has plenty money but has no future.
 And Yahoo could give Microsoft the future it doesn’t have.